Jangjorim (Korean Braised Soy Sauce Beef) with Quail Eggs

 Do I really need to add the Shishito Peppers?

 Peppers are a classic way to flavor this classic Korean side dish.
 They do not make the dish spicy.
 Instead, they add body and depth, while also making sure the resulting dish is not “too beefy” at the end.
-Honestly, they are my favorite part and I often pick them out and eat them first.
+Honestly, they are my favorite part and I often eat them first.

 wooden bowl filled with speckled quail eggs